 Probably the most famous building, The Forge, was a blacksmiths forge and many people still refer to the village as Cockington Forge.
 It is believed to date back to the 14th century.
 During the 20th century miniature horse shoes were made and sold here and were incredibly popular.
 Visitors used to leave cards with their names and addresses pushed into the thatch but this practice was stopped many years ago as it was deemed a fire hazard!
 The forge closed in 1971 and now operates as a gift shop.

-Next door, is Rose Cottage, an attractive pink cottage and home to the owners of Rose Cottage Tea Rooms.
+Next door, is an attractive pink cottage called Rose Cottage.
 Traditionally this was the home of the Blacksmith but was also the birthplace of Robert Sweet, a renowned horticulturist.
 It has also been used as a Post Office and village store and between the years 1933-1939 was used by handloom weavers.

-In 1939 the weavers moved over the road to what is now called Weavers Cottage and is currently trading as Weavers Cottage Tea Rooms.
+In 1939 the weavers moved over the road to what is now called Weavers Cottage.

 To the rear of Weavers Cottage stands the recently restored water wheel fed by a mill pond.
 Originally constructed in 1435 it was used to both power the grinding of flour in the attached Mill (now a home) and to power machines for sawing timber, threshing and grinding corn and combing reed for thatching.
 Grain produced by the mill was once stored in The Granary, now a gift shop.

-Also in the village centre stands The Old School House (formerly Court Cottage) a 15th century Devon longhouse.
+Also in the village centre stands The Old School House, with Court Cottage behind; a 15th century Devon longhouse.
 The layout of a longhouse was such that cattle could be stored at the lower levels of the property.
 The old school house was the original livestock barn and was redeveloped into the Cockington estate office in 1861.
 For a short period of time it was used as a court house and then became the village school.
-Part of the property now serves as a gift shop and takeaway cafe with outside seating.
+Currently, The Old School house serves as a gift shop and takeaway cafe with outside seating.